 - Visit your dentist regularly for a cleaning

-As scary as that plaque buildup sounds, trapping it on your teeth with Invisalign sounds even worse.
-It’s important to floss to help with plaque buildup anyways, but it’s especially important when that plaque would otherwise be trapped in the bacteria-inducing environment between your teeth and your aligner.
+As scary as that plaque buildup sounds, trapping it on your teeth under Invisalign trays is even worse.
+Flossing helps to break up that plaque buildup that would otherwise be fertilizing between your teeth and your clear aligners.

 According to the American Dental Association, more than 500 bacterial species can be found in plaque.
 While not all of those are bad bacteria, there are plenty that can contribute to gum disease by accumulating near the teeth and gum line.

 Gingivitis (gum inflammation) is the first step to periodontitis (gum disease).
 Dr. Wayne Aldredge, President of the American Academy of Periodontology—a group of more than 8,000 gum-disease-fighting doctors—said “gum disease is typically caused when prolonged exposure to bacteria in dental plaque causes an inflammatory reaction.
 Flossing is an effective and useful way to remove the plaque, especially between the teeth or under the gum line—places where a toothbrush cannot reach.”